-Andrew Gerrard, Principal Investigator, New Jersey Institute of Technology
+Dr. Hyomin Kim, Principal Investigator, New Jersey Institute of Technology; Newark, NJ

 The three-axis fluxgate magnetometer at Palmer is one in a chain of eleven longitudinal, groundbased magnetometers extending down though South America and into Antarctica.
 The primary scientific goals are the study of Ultra Low Frequency (ULF) waves and the remote sensing of mass density in the inner magnetosphere during geomagnetically active periods.
 Palmer's magnetometer is also a conjugate to the Canadian Poste de la Baleine Station, allowing the study of conjugate differences in geomagnetic substorms and general auroral activity.
+In 2017 the project was taken over by Dr. Andrew Gerrard and in 2024 by Dr. Hyomin Kim.
 SAMBA stands for South American Meridional B-field Array.
 The sites are approximately along the 0° geomagnetic longitude and ranging from -5° to -48° geomagnetic latitude.
 In combination with other magnetometer chains, including the AGO (Automated Geophysical Observatory) systems elsewhere in Antarctica, the stations create an almost complete, cusp-to-cusp-long meridional chain at approximately 0° magnetic meridian.

 The magnetometer was originally installed at Palmer in 2005, and a replacement installed in April of 2008.
-In 2017 the project was taken over by Andrew Gerrard.
 A new Raspberry Pi system was installed in 2023.
 The system operated normally this month, only needing the live plots to be reloaded once.
 More information can be found at: http://magnetometers.bc.edu/index.php/palmer.

 G-090-P: GLOBAL SEISMOGRAPH NETWORK (GSN) SITE AT PALMER STATION.
-Kent Anderson, Principal Investigator, Incorporated Research Institutions for Seismology (IRIS)